fabiomiceli1994/assignment4/README.txt

 to plot a constant line of height 0.9 in this case.
-Finally, in the plots, the legend t_0 refers to a sampling of the solution at time tau, tau being the temporal stepsize, whereas t_i, i in {1, 2, 3, 4, 5} refers to the sampling of teh solution ot times iT/5, T being the total integration time.
+Finally, in the plots, the legend t_0 refers to a sampling of the solution at time tau, tau being the temporal stepsize, whereas t_i, i in {1, 2, 3, 4, 5} refers to the sampling of the solution ot times iT/5, T being the total integration time.